Are Google Workspace accounts backed up one by one or in parallel?

 In the [Backup] section, add (or modify) the WorkerCount value:

 WorkerCount = 10 # Backup 10 accounts simultaneously

 Note: The recommended value for WorkerCount is 5 if you are doing an on-premises backup.
-You can set a higher value if you are backing up G Suite data to Amazon S3, as S3 can accept a greater writing load than local storage.
+You can set a higher value if CubeBackup is running on a cloud instance and backing up to cloud storage, which can accept a greater writing load than a local machine.

-After the value of WorkerCount has been changed, you need to restart CubeBackup to let it take effect.
+After changing the value of WorkerCount, you need to restart CubeBackup to let it take effect.

-- In the CubeBackup console, click the Cancel backup button if the backup is running.
+- In the CubeBackup console, click the Stop backup button if the backup is running.

 Log/SSH into the backup server, restart the backup service:

 sudo /opt/cubebackup/bin/cbsrv restart

 On Windows: Enter services.msc in the command line, in the Services list that pops up, right-click CubeBackup Service entry, then select Restart.